boyter/boyter.org/content/posts/2017-03-30-golang-solution-faster-equivalent-java-solution.md

 ![VPS Core Usage](/static/Screen-Shot-2017-03-29-at-8.40.04-am.png)

 Interestingly while Josh's starting positions was more optimal then mine, its probably still not the optimal path for this problem.
-There is bound to be a way to generate the game such that you hit the failing conditions as soon as possible saving needless processing.
+There is bound to be a way to generate the games such that you hit the failing conditions as soon as possible saving needless processing.
 There is probably a Thesis for a PhD in there somewhere.

 I figure this is probably as far as I want to take this.
 I did play around with bitwise operations and loop un-rolling but the time didn't change that much.